Gentle Pathways Project

 Provide housing where women can find safety, stability, and dignity as they take their first steps forward.

-Domestic violence and trauma don’t just break homes - they echo through generations.
+Domestic violence, Addiction, Intergenerational Toxic Stress and Developmental Trauma don’t just break homes - they echo through generations.

 Gentle Pathways was created to change that story by bringing together safe housing, practical education, and trauma recovery support under one vision of generational healing.